sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/spec.md

     You might end up with **Level 2** Features (Epics) such as:

-    ```txt
-    A = ID for Data Governance
-    B = ID for Data Protection and Access Control

-    [A][B] Implement access control (RBAC or ABAC)
+    * Implement access control (RBAC or ABAC)
-    [A][B] Define data sensitivity classification framework
+    * Define data sensitivity classification framework
-    [A][B] Establish auditing trails to track data access and modifications
+    * Establish auditing trails to track data access and modifications
-    [A][B] Define data retention and archival policies
+    * Define data retention and archival policies
-    [A][B] Conduct training sessions for data stewards on data governance
+    * Conduct training sessions for data stewards on data governance
-    [A][B] ...
+    * ...
-    ```

     P.S.
 The "conduct training sessions" is unlikely going to be the source of GitLab branches or Merge Requests.
-However, it is still required to be added to GitLab, since we are using GitLab as our project management tool ("as a JIRA").
+However, it is still required to be added to GitLab, since we are using GitLab as our project management tool.

 !!! tip